THE TELLTALE SIGNS YOU NEED TO PIVOT

 You're consistently being outperformed by the competition

-Your idea may seem unique and original at first, but there's always the chance that a bigger company with more resources and funding and a built-in audience will come along and create an offering that's similar to yours, only better.
-Since you don't have much of a choice in this situation, your startup is probably better off doing something completely different.
+Your idea may seem unique and original at first, but there's always a chance that a bigger company with more resources, funding, and a built-in audience will come along and offer something similar to your own, only better.
+You won't have much of a choice in this situation, so your startup is probably better off doing something completely different.

 Your company has hit a plateau

-Your early adoption don't find value in your product
+Your early adopters don't find value in your product

 One of the benefits of customer interviews and validation experiments is that you get many opportunities to test and validate both your solution and the riskiest assumptions of your business, even before building your startup product.